icopy-site/awesome/docs/awesome/discount-for-student-dev.md

 ## Game Development Tools

+ * [Unity3D](https://unity3d.com/education) [FREE] - Unity is one of the world's most widely used game engines.
+It has created industry standards in 3D interactive content design for game development, architectural visualizations, military simulations, advertising and more.
+Students are offered a yearly license of $100 USD.
  * [Unreal Game Engine](https://www.unrealengine.com/education) [FREE] - Unreal Engine 4 is a complete suite of game development tools.
 From 2D mobile games to console blockbusters and VR, Unreal Engine 4 gives you everything you need to start, ship, grow and stand out from the crowd.
 Part of the [Github Student Developer Pack](https://education.github.com/pack)

 ## 3D Animation and Modeling Software